TimITSolutions/federation_environment_getting_started/README.md

 # Reference code for submission to the federation environment.

+## This repository

+This respository fulfills three main purposes:

+1. The section [Requirements](#requirements) explains the basic requirements for the submitted sourcecode to the federation environment.

+2. The section [Getting Started](#getting-started) shows you how to export your code in the correct format.

+3. The section [Testing your own code](#testing-your-own-code) shows you how to set up a local environment, in which you can test if your code would work.
+Note: This step requires you to have a NVIDIA GPU in your system.

 ## Requirements

-There are a three simple conditions that need to be fulfilled for the submission to run successfully:
+There are a four simple conditions that need to be fulfilled for the submission to run successfully:

 1. The entrypoint of the code needs to be called ```main.py```.
 2. A ```requirements.txt``` file needs to be provided.
 3. **Username** and **password** of the MLFLOW user must be included.
+4. The **experiment name** of your MLFLOW experiment must be named **like your MLFLOW username**.
 5. The submission must be in ```zip``` format.

 The dataset in the federation environment is located under ```/mnt/dataset```.

+You can write logs or other data to ```/mnt/export/```, a staff member can later access this volume and share the data with you.

 ## Getting started